Railroad Yards Marker Dedication

 How many markers do you fund in each round?
 Will getting my application in early increase my chances of funding?

 Our historic signage grants are non-competitive which means we do not limit the number of marker grants awarded in each grant round.
+We do ask that if you are applying for more than five (5) markers to contact Christy at 315-913-4060 for preapproval.
 All applications submitted by the regional deadlines are considered for funding.

 If my application is not approved due to insufficient documentation, may we resubmit in a future grant round if the documentation is complete?